pmean/build-website/text/07/PediatricResearch.md

 -   What makes pediatric research different? or
 -   Assessing the safety of pediatric treatments

-I\'ll work with the group that is inviting me to see what they like.
+I'll work with the group that is inviting me to see what they like.
 An abstract of the talk could be something like:

 **Content:** Assessing the safety of medical treatments for children